 Any attempted solution comes from a “perspective,” which by definition is limited.
 From the perspective of time, observers mark the changes of being and becoming, and it appears that prayer changes God.

 From the “perspective of eternity” (a contradictory notion), God is “the simultaneously-whole and perfect possession of interminable life” (definition of Boethius as quoted by St. Thomas Aquinas in Summa Theologica 1.10.1).
 Accordingly, God does not change.

 Eternity and time, primary and secondary causes, find their convergence in God beyond all concepts and “perspectives,” even beyond the concept of God.

 In Aquinas’ classic solution, prayer fulfills God’s unchangeable will from all eternity (ST 2-2.83.2c).

-St. Thomas realized at the end of his life, however, that all words fail to circumscribe the uncircumscribable: “All that I have written seems like straw compared to what has now been revealed to me” (December 6, 1273 after a mystical experience).
+St. Thomas realized at the end of his life, however, that all words fail to circumscribe the uncircumscribable.
+After a mystical experience on December 6, 1273, he wrote: